 It is called a privacy law and most states have one to protect the capture and use of biometric identifiers for employees of state and federal agencies.
-Several states have laws that extend to companies that may be collecting biometric data.
+Several states have laws that extend to companies that may be collecting biometric identification data.
 In Illinois for example it is called the Biometric Information Privacy Act (BIPA).
 So if you are asked to give an image of your retina or iris scan, fingerprint, voiceprint, or scan of your hand or face geometry by any company beware!
 These are called physical biometrics and because they cannot be replaced or reset they are invaluable.
 If they’re stolen, there is no new set of hands, new voice or face that can be used.
 This makes some biometrics very risky; many have been hacked already.

 If a vendor is collecting these type of biometrics the laws request they obtain written release in advance from subjects and then provide a written statement about the specific purpose and term of use for their stored biometrics.

 Wow, wait a minute…what about all those companies collecting face scans, photos and more?
 Are they in trouble?
-And is your institution subject to liability because you are using a vendor who is collecting biometric data?
+And is your institution subject to liability because you are using a vendor who is collecting biometric identification data?
 The answer is most likely YES.
 This is now the basis for multiple class action lawsuits against Shutterfly and Facebook for example who use facial tagging software to identify their users.
 These are serious lawsuits and could decide the new legal direction for collection of biometrics.
-Why provide an image of your precious body parts – a part of your DNA to the increasing number of companies that ask for these?
+Why provide an image of your precious body information – a part of your DNA to the increasing number of companies that ask for these?
 Do you want to have grocery stores or any company keep a part of you and then be hacked?
-Isn't there is a safer alternative?
+Isn’t there is a safer alternative?
 Yes, there’s a better way.
 There’s another type of biometrics that are way less intrusive yet just as distinguishing and accurate as other biometrics.